IBM/db2forzosdeveloperextension-about/docs/working-with-sql/canceling-running-sql.md

 Note: Currently, only SQL statements that are executed from the SQL editor using the **Run All** or **Run Selected SQL** options can be canceled.

-When an SQL script is running, a notification with the the **Cancel** button is displayed in the lower right corner of the window.
+When an SQL script is running, a notification with the **Cancel** button is displayed in the lower right corner of the window.

 ![Canceling running SQL statement button]({{site.baseurl}}/assets/images/cancel-running-sql-button.png)